simogasp/curveTool/README.md

 ## Interpolation

-The tool allows to interpolate a set of points using different methods and parametrizations.
+The tool allows interpolating a set of points using different methods and parametrizations.
 Click on the screen to add points and use the following keys to interact with the tool:

 - `c` to clear the screen